-Changes to planned delivery 2021/22 - We have summarised the changes to delivery of the current internal audit plan that have been made since the last audit committee in September 2021 in Appendix B of this report.
+Changes to planned delivery 2021/22 - We have summarised the changes to delivery of the current internal audit plan that have been made since the committee in September 2021 in Appendix B of this report.

 Grant Funding reviews - We have summarised the grant funding reviews undertaken by RSM.
-We have completed reviews on six grants since the last audit committee and these have been summarised in Appendix B of this report.
+We have completed reviews on seven grants since the last audit committee and these have been summarised in Appendix B of this report.
+A further grant funding review is in progress.